 The word 'battery has a number of definitions.
 In this extract it means 'a number of large guns operating together.'
 Another definition of the word battery is 'producing a large number of eggs by keeping a lot of chickens in rows of small cages.'
 What do these two definitions have in common?
 To do with To do with To do with To do with death power amount electricity

-What geographi cal feature do you ı think a knoll is? ) A mountain The horizon A river A hill
+What geographical feature do you think a knoll is?
+A mountain The horizon A river A hill

 What is suggested by the word 'annihilation'?

 The speed that The shame The The complete

 they would die. associated with anonymous destruction

-their death nature of their they would
+- their death nature of their they would

 death. suffer.

 What is suggested by the word 'livelong?

-That the writer That no one is That is was How long the
+That the writer is old That no one is going to die anymore That is was exciting How long the day was.

-is old going to die exciting day was.

-anymore

 What do you think the word 'extricate' means?
-Very detailed Very noticeable A key part of To free something someone or something
+Very detailed Very noticeable A key part of something To free someone or something